10 Tips to Have an Informed Conversation about Domestic Violence

 - RESPOND: Tell the perpetrator that their behavior is abuse.
 Healthy relationships are rooted in equality, respect, and nonviolence.

 3. Challenge widely-held perceptions about domestic violence.

-Unfortunately, misconceptions about domestic violence persist – such as the notions that survivors can “just leave;” that heterosexual, cisgender women are the only victims; that domestic violence only includes physical violence; or that domestic violence is a “private, family matter.”
+Unfortunately, misconceptions about domestic violence persist—such as the notions that survivors can “just leave;” that heterosexual, cisgender women are the only victims; that domestic violence only includes physical violence; or that domestic violence is a “private, family matter.”
 Each one of these myths persists, despite our work to challenge these perceptions.
-Through NNEDV’s #31n31 campaign in October 2016, we busted several of these myths – check out the full campaign on Pinterest.
+Through NNEDV’s #31n31 campaign in October 2016, we busted several of these myths.
+(Check out the full campaign.)